 My reading fare aged six to nine was Marvel and DC comics.
 The bright colourful images and simple dialogue was easy for my young mind to digest.
 We would run around the back streets of our terraced houses playing the superheroes we loved.
 With my Superman cape blowing in the wind – an old towel around my shoulders – I would fight supervillains and aliens.
 It was evident, even then, that I possessed a vivid imagination.
-Long before the dawn of Star Trek and many decades before the advent of the Marvel and DC film universes.
+Long before the dawn of Star Trek, and many decades before the advent of the Marvel and DC film universes.

-As a teenager, I began reading science fiction novels.
-Frank Herbert’s Dune series; E. E. Doc Smith’s Lensman books; Asimov and Clarke; Heinlein and Philip K Dick.
+As a teenager, I began reading science fiction novels: Frank Herbert’s Dune series, E. E. Doc Smith’s Lensman books, Asimov and Clarke, Heinlein and Philip K Dick.
 On television I loved Dr Who, Lost in Space, Battlestar Galactica, Star Trek, to name but a few.
 My parents would accuse me of having my head in the clouds.
 And they were absolutely right.

 Later, as a young man in the 1980’s, my first wife introduced me to dance and the sensual writhings of Hot Gossip.
 I took classes with her and eventually we started our own dance group incorporating mime and robotic dancing long before it ever gained any popularity in the mainstream.
 This futuristic dance style attracted the attention of a band who initially wanted me to play the part of a robot on stage.
-Gradually, I began to augment my dancing within the band by playing basic keyboard parts on a cheap synthesiser, a role which expanded still further until I was writing, performing and recording my own songs with a more sophisticated instrumental set up.
-About the same time I ran a live music venue, worked on regional radio featuring local bands and contributed to a magazine, writing reviews and interviews of local musicians.

 It was as though someone had dropped a match into a box of fireworks.
 My creativity exploded, becoming both frenetic and compulsive.
 There were not enough hours in each day to feed my many artistic endeavours.
 One day I’d be writing a song; the next day doing a radio program; then conducting an interview or writing an article; and then playing a gig with one of my three bands.
 And all while working full time.
 My passion was both a gift and a curse.